What Can I Recycle?

 HP and Dell copier and printer toner cartridges can be recycled for refill and reuse.
 Generally, new toners come with a paid-return shipping label.
-If your toner does nothave a return shipping label, you can easily access a label via their website.
+If your toner does nothave a return shipping label, you can easily send to Warehouse Direct, Loyola's office supply provider or return to actual vendor their website.

 Ricoh Business Systems provides a Toner Recycling Program for the University.
 Recovered plastics will be utilized at waste-to-energy power generation plants, or when applicable, used as recycled plastic material.
 Even the shipping and packing materials will be recycled.